notorious-d-e-v/client-twitter-api-access/README.md

 Twitter/X integration for Eliza Agents!

-This library uses X API Access Keys instead of X username and password.
+This library uses **X API Access Keys instead of X username and password**.
 We consider this to be more reliable, because your account won't get banned.
 Additionally, it's not a constant arms race to find new ways to outsmart the X dev team.